-- The respiratory symptoms of ARDS usually start within 6 – 72 hours after an eliciting risk factor, and progresses rapidly.
+- The respiratory symptoms of ARDS usually start within 6 – 72 hours after an eliciting risk factor and progress rapidly.

 - The exudative phase usually lasts about seven days.

-Exudative phase is characterized by destruction of alveolar cells type 1 and the capillary endothelial cells, resulting in loss of the tight junctions that prevent the movement of fluid and macromolecules into the alveoli → leading to aggregation of fluid, plasma proteins, and cellular debris into the alveoli, together with dysfunction of pulmonary surfactant.
+The exudative phase is characterized by destruction of alveolar cells type 1 and the capillary endothelial cells.
+This results in loss of the tight junctions that prevent the movement of fluid and macromolecules into the alveoli.
+It leads to aggregation of fluid, plasma proteins and cellular debris into the alveoli, together with dysfunction of the pulmonary surfactant.
 These pathological changes ultimately lead to the formation of hyaline membrane whorls.

 - CT Scan reveals widespread patchy airspace opacities that are more apparent in the dependent lung zones.

 - Arterial Blood Gas (ABG) typically shows hypoxemia and may be accompanied with acute respiratory alkalosis due to the associated tachypnea.

 2. Proliferative phase